Welcome to the Department of Sustainable Development Engineering Division of the City of Fort Lauderdale!

 - Temporary Structure Affidavit

-The City has developed LauderStreet, a mobile friendly searchable map that provides location-specific information about road and sidewalk closures in the City's right-of-way.
-When applying for an MOT in the City, you can use LauderStreet as a planning tool to see if there are any current or upcoming closures at the same location during the times and dates you are submitting an MOT for.
+The City has developed LauderStreet, a mobile friendly searchable map that provides location-specific information about road and sidewalk closures in the City's Right-of-Way.
+When applying for an MOT in the City, you can use LauderStreet as a planning tool to see if there are any current or upcoming closures at the same location during the times and dates you are submitting an MOT.
 By avoiding overlapping road closures and working together we can reduce traffic impacts in the City.

 LauderStreet features location-specific information on each closure such as the reason for the closure, duration of the closure and in many cases, detour information.
 The map links directly to Google’s traffic layer, allowing users to see the impact a closure is having on traffic.
 Please click here to view LauderStreet today!

 - Taylor Phillips, Project Engineer, 954-828-5868, TPhillips@fortlauderdale.gov

 - Caroline Yeakel, Senior Administrative Assistant, 954-828-6159, firstname.lastname@example.org